Montessori Early Childhood Education

 McCormick Montessori has six classrooms: one Infant (6 weeks to 15 months), two Toddler (15 months to 36 months) and three Primary classrooms (three to five years old).

 Our classrooms are comprised of children of mixed ages and genders.
 Classroom placement is determined by administration and considers both classroom space and availability.

 There is a consistent wait list for the center (typically 12-15 months depending on desired start date and level).
-SCH employees take preference in enrollment.
+Swedish Hospital employees take preference in enrollment.
 Applications